Kimchi Miso Ramen Recipe | Easy Plant Based Ramen with Fermented Kimchi

 - 2 Cups Tofu, Chopped and Pan Fried

 - Rice Noodles or Rice Ramen, Cooked

 - Add in 1/2 cup of vegetable broth, and scrape the pot to deglaze.
-Add the rest of the broth, the tamari, kelp granules and Bay. and bring to a boil.
+Mix in the Miso Paste until it is fully dissolved.

 - Add in the tamari, rice vinegar, sriracha, and maple syurp.
 Stir to evenly combine and bring to a simmer.